Krupp 75mm mountain gun M. 1904

 Remarks :

 Quick firing mountain gun with hydro-spring recoil system, single-motion wedge breech mechanism, traverse on pivot.
 It was equipped with the Krupp mountain sight, but it had not the independent line of sight.
-It could fire the same ammunition as the Schneider mountain gun, but it had to employ different firing table, since the ballistic features were different.
+It could fire the same ammunition as the Schneider mountain gun, but the sight should be increased by 50 m for range up to 2500 m and by 100 m for range greater than 2500 m.

 In 1904 Bulgarian Army bought 9 six-guns batteries armed with Krupp mountain gun M. 1905 with 512 shells per gun.
 The delivery ended in October 1905.
 In 1911 2 more guns were bought in order to transform the existing 9 six-guns batteries into 14 four-guns batteries.